 Under the EGA MB Plan the members of P4's Management Board were granted share appreciation rights by P4 during year 2006 and 2007.
+In September 2014 the plan operated by P4 was replaced by the plan with the same conditions operated by the Company.
+The percentage granted under the plan was transformed into number of rights.

-In accordance with the conditions of the EGA MB Plan upon disposal of shares by the current shareholders (a liquidity event), including the following transactions: sale of shares, initial public offering, cancellation or redemption of shares, at or above a minimum required liquidity event price, program members are entitled to receive amounts calculated as granted percentage of the liquidity event price corrected by excess equity contributions, if they have not resigned or been dismissed by the Group during the vesting period.
-In the case of the distribution of equity to shareholders program members are entitled to receive additional payments.
-Percentage granted under the plan was 2.25% as at June 30, 2014 (2.25% as at December 31, 2013).
-As at June 30, 2014 share appreciation rights of the EGA MB Plan have already vested.
+In accordance with the conditions of the EGA MB Plan upon disposal of shares by the current shareholders (a liquidity event), including the following transactions: sale of shares, initial public offering, cancellation or redemption of shares, at or above a minimum required liquidity event price, program members are entitled to receive amounts calculated as number of rights multiplied by the value of one right which is dependent on liquidity event price corrected by excess equity contributions, if they have not resigned or been dismissed by the Group during the vesting period.
+In case of the distribution of equity to shareholders program members are entitled to receive additional payments.
+The number of rights granted under the plan was 2,181 (not in thousands) as at September 30, 2014.
+As at December 31, 2013 the percentage granted was 2.25% which was the equivalent of 2,181 (not in thousands) rights.
+As at September 30, 2014 share appreciation rights of the EGA MB Plan have already vested.

-P4 has option to settle the plan in equity, but intends to settle the plan in cash.
+The Company has an option to settle the plan in equity, but intends to settle the plan in cash.